SSHFC/docs/docs/erms.md

 ## Document Upload

-Fill in details of confidentiality, title of document, description, record type & link, author, keywords, document tag and any attachments needed to be added.
-To upload document, Click on the  **ERMS** button.
+Fill in details of confidentiality, the title of the document, description, record type & link, author, keywords, document tag and any attachments needed to be added.

+To upload a document, click on the  **ERMS** button.
 This should display a dropdown, on which you will find **Upload a Document**.
-See Image below:
+See the image below:

 ![Upload Erms](img/upload-erms.png){ align=center }

 Upon clicking the **Upload a Document** button, the page below is displayed, allowing you to enter details of the document to be uploaded.

 You are also given the option to select multiple documents to be uploaded.
 Each document [PDF] is allowed a maximum size of Ten (10) Megabytes.

 Allowed filetype is the PDF.
 ![upload Page](img/erms-upload2.png){ align=center }